The enb command-line tools

 Listing available plugins and templates

-library comes packed with several plugins and templates.
+The enb library comes packed with several plugins and templates.
 To access them, one can use enb pluginp.

 In particular, enb plugin -h shows all available options.